The God who has been my Shepherd, the Angel who redeemed me

 Here, the Palestine Targum is more correct than the Onkelos Targum, which we cited earlier.

 The Palestine Targum translates Genesis 28:20–21, as “If the Word of YHVH will be my Helper . . . then YHVH will be my God.”
 Because God Almighty had not yet made “the Word”—the Messenger, the God of Jacob.
-Jacob understood that the Messenger of God was only the speaker for God, as we noted in Chapter 6.
-He did not know the name of the Messenger (Exodus 6:3).
+Jacob understood that the Messenger of God was only the speaker for God, but He did not know the name of the Messenger (Exodus 6:3).
 Rather, he understood the Messenger was speaking for God, saying, “I am YHVH” in verse 13.
 The Targum Onkelos was written after Christ and was not inspired.

 Jacob said, “the Messenger (MALAK) of God said to me in a dream . . .
 ‘I am the God of Bethel, where you made a vow to Me.’”
 By the end of his life, Jacob believed that his God was the “Angel of God.”
 Jacob did not say that he saw the Angel of God, and may have just assumed that the Angel of God was the speaker.